Mexican fruit fly larvae travel the world in infested fruits.

-So, they only thing you can do if you suspect Mexican fruit flies have found their way to your garden is to immediately contact the California Pest Hotline at 1-800-491-1899, or your local Department of Agriculture.
+So, the only thing you can do if you suspect that Mexican fruit flies have found their way to your garden is to immediately contact your state's Pest Hotline, or your local Department of Agriculture.
 It is best to leave controlling these pests to the pros.

 You can grow a surprising amount of food in your own yard.
 Ask me how!